istio/istio.io/content/en/docs/ops/diagnostic-tools/istioctl/index.md

 ---
-title: Using the istioctl command-line tool
+title: Using the Istioctl Command-line Tool
 description: Istio includes a supplemental tool that provides debugging and diagnosis for Istio service mesh deployments.
-weight: 1
+weight: 10
 keywords: [istioctl,bash,zsh,shell,command-line]
 aliases:
   - /help/ops/component-debugging
+  - /docs/ops/troubleshooting/istioctl
 ---

 ## Overview

-You can gain insights into what individual components are doing by inspecting their [logs](/docs/ops/troubleshooting/component-logging/) or peering inside via [introspection](/docs/ops/troubleshooting/controlz/).
+You can gain insights into what individual components are doing by inspecting their [logs](/docs/ops/diagnostic-tools/component-logging/) or peering inside via [introspection](/docs/ops/diagnostic-tools/controlz/).
 If that's insufficient, the steps below explain how to get under the hood.

 The [`istioctl`](/docs/reference/commands/istioctl) tool is a configuration command line utility that allows service operators to debug and diagnose their Istio service mesh deployments.
 The Istio project also includes two helpful scripts for `istioctl` that enable auto-completion for Bash and ZSH.
 Both of these scripts provide support for the currently available `istioctl` commands.